Vxtzq/annot-tool-GUI/README.md

 To deal with the second option, tick the corresponding option in the start settings and enter the classes names, one by one, into the last textbox.
 A preview of all the classes should be appearing under it.

 ## Use dataset that isn't in the "images" folder of this repo
+In the start settings, enter the path of the dataset (e. g /home/user/dataset/)